markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

 # Lesson 5
 ## Introduction
-We have made a ton of progress so far in our Robot Gladiator game.
+We have made a ton of progress so far in our Robot Gladiators game.
 Now that our MVP is finished we can use the remaining time in our Game Jam to give our game some polish and shine.
-Since the remaining time is quite short, we should proceed in an iterative development process to add small improvements rather than try to wrap our tasks together that will take longer to finish possibly past the deadline.
-Thankfully we can use Github Issues to help us focus on shipping our fixes after each task is completed.
+Since the remaining time is quite short, we should proceed in an iterative development process to add small improvements rather than try to deliver all our tasks at once and possibly miss the deadline.
+Thankfully we can use Github Issues to help us focus on shipping our fixes and features after each task is completed.

 With this in mind, a great use of time would be to share our game with other developers for testing purposes.
-It would a shame if the game crashed as the Game Jam judges were in the middle of their game assessment.
+It would a shame if the game crashed as the Game Jam judges were in the middle of the game assessment.
 This is definitely time well spent to ensure the game is durable and stable.

 > **On the Job:** This would be known as Beta Testing, allowing a limited release to a small sample of people to receive feedback and catch errors so improvements can be made before the product or application goes live to everyone, in this case the Game Jam judges.